 There are valid reasons to do any of the above.
-Depending on how you value your time, your pre-existing familiarity with the codes, and other factors, one or another method may be best for any given set of circumstances.
+Depending on how you value your time, your pre-existing familiarity with the codes, and other factors, one method may be best for a particular set of circumstances.

-By doing so, we've made this process nearly instantaneous and extremely low-cost.
-This is to serve UrbanForm's customers, for whom timely, efficient, accurate, and verifiable zoning information is the backbone of their professional work.
+By doing so, UrbanForm has made this process nearly instantaneous and extremely low-cost.
+UrbanForm has created interactive online maps to serve this information for UrbanForm's customers, for whom timely, efficient, accurate, and verifiable zoning information is the backbone of their professional work.